shoelace-style/shoelace/docs/components/select.md

 );
 ```

-?> When using the `multiple` attribute, the `value` property will be an array instead of a string.
-To set it in your HTML, obtain a reference to the element and set `value` to an array of strings.
+?> When using the `multiple` option, the value will be an array instead of a string.
+You may need to [set the selection imperatively](#setting-the-selection-imperatively) unless you're using a framework that supports binding properties declaratively.

 ### Grouping Options